oracle-livelabs/converged/obaas/check-processing/check-processing.md

    That completes the updates for the Account service.

 ## Task 3: Create the queues in the database

-**Why do we need these queues - why isn't oractl taking care of this - Andy comment**

 1. Create the queues